 110 W Broadway, Salt Lake City, UT 84101

 More fiery Sichuan cuisine comes to Salt Lake streets with this recent opening over in South Salt Lake’s Chinatown complex.
 The newcomer proudly informs the would be diner of their goal to provide the very best Chengdu cuisine to SLC, a provincial capital that ” brings together the impressive regional culinary delicacies of Sichuan, and is even officially recognized as the “City of Gastronomy” by the United Nations.”

 If you’re looking for general tso’s chicken, keep on walking buddy, the menu here is unflinchingly traditional; amidst some of my personal favorites like spicy boiled fish and mapo tofu, there’s plenty lesser spotted dishes.

 3390 State St, South Salt Lake, UT 84115

 Now open in Sandy, another location of this local favorite for those with a sweet tooth.

 Dirty Bird Fried Chxx

 The expansion of this home grown fried chicken shop continues apace with a Clearfield opening.
-The business started life as part of the Michael McHenry stable of eateries before Wags Capital scooped them up for a cool 20 mill back in August 2021.
+The business started life as part of the Michael McHenry stable of eateries before Wags Capital scooped them up back in August 2021.
 Sandwiches run $8-$11 and as you can see from the pictured signature Dirty Bird sandwich (fried chicken, chili oil, bacon, pimento cheese, spicy ketchup, mayo, pickles), you want to have napkins at the ready.
 Leave your nice pants and shirt at home.

 846 W Antelope Dr, Clearfield, UT 84015